Mississippi State coach Mike Leach apologizes for tweet - WHIZ News

-The outspoken coach on Wednesday night tweeted a picture depicting an elderly woman with knitting sticks in her hand, the Clarion Ledger in Jackson, Mississippi, reported.
+The outspoken coach on Wednesday night tweeted a picture depicting an elderly woman knitting, the Clarion Ledger in Jackson, Mississippi, reported.
 The caption read, “After 2 weeks of quarantine with her husband, Gertrude decided to knit him a scarf…”, but the picture showed her knitting a noose with the hangman’s knot already tied, the newspaper reported.

 Leach’s tweet had more than 4,000 likes on Thursday morning, the newspaper said.
 But several MSU players responded to the post with face-palm and raised-eyebrow emojis and a profane acronym, the newspaper reported.
 Mississippi State assistant sociology professor and author Margaret A. Hagerman chastised Leach and wrote that lynching jokes are incredibly offensive anywhere and “especially in Mississippi.”